jgoly/400h-lab/README.md

 No installation necessary.
 Open in any modern browser and begin analysing immediately.

-Run locally
-open index.html

-Or drag index.html into your browser.

 Contributing

 Bug reports, suggestions, and pull requests are welcome.